Vehicular Homicide Law in Georgia

 In addition to penalties decided by a judge, the offender could also face a civil suit brought on by the victim's family.
 In a civil suit, the judge could award damages such as pain and suffering or loss of company to the victim's family.

 Furthermore, homicide by vehicle convictions can have long-term consequences.
 A felony conviction can make finding employment difficult as well as precluding the victim from practicing in certain professions such as teaching, the medical field, and other areas.
 The conviction will appear during background checks and can also affect obtaining housing or credit.
 It is highly recommended that you find a knowledgeable lawyer to represent you if you have been charged with homicide by vehicle.
-Richard Lawson and his team of Georgia Vehicular Homicide Attorneys are here to help.
+Lawson and Berry and their team of Georgia Vehicular Homicide Attorneys are here to help.
 Don't wait to contact them.

 Your Best Defense at an Important Time: